 Making a complaint

-If you wish to make a complaint, or enquire about the progress of your complaint, please contact the Corporate Complaints Officer:
+If you wish to make a complaint about a service provided by London Councils, or enquire about the progress of your complaint, please contact the Corporate Complaints Officer:

 - by email at [email protected]